ADGEfficiency/dsr-rl/PITCHME.md

 iid = independent and identically distributed

-Larger batches -> larger learning rate?
+Larger batches -> larger learning rate
+- better estimation of the gradient

 Why do we pass in `None` for the first dimension in TensorFlow `tf.placeholder(shape=(None, 14, 2))`